 U.S. Fulbright scholars in the East Asia and Pacific (EAP) region are eligible to receive funds to support short-term (3-14 days) travel to other EAP countries for activities such as lectures, workshops, graduate or faculty seminars, master classes or recitals, curricular advising or panel presentations.
-Due to the COVID-19 pandemics, at the moment, we can only open RTP in Australia, Cambodia, Fiji, Indonesia, Malaysia, Mongolia, Papua New Guinea, Singapore, South Korea, Thailand, Timor Leste, and Vietnam.
+The funding can be used to travel to Australia, Indonesia, Japan, Malaysia, New Zealand, Philippines, South Korea, Taiwan, Thailand (all with independent binational Fulbright Commissions), Brunei, Cambodia, Hong Kong/Macau, Laos, Mongolia, Singapore, Timor-Leste, Vietnam and the South Pacific nations of Fiji, Kiribati, Nauru, Tonga, Tuvalu, Papua New Guinea, Solomon Islands, Vanuatu, and Samoa (where U.S. Embassy Public Affairs Sections manage the Fulbright program).

-Fulbright scholars may pursue their own invitations for appropriate short-term activities, or U.S. Embassy Public Affairs Sections (PAS) or Fulbright commissions may extend invitations to individual scholars for specific activities.
-The Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State funds the EAP Regional Travel Program, and it is administered by the Fulbright Commission in Indonesia, AMINEF.
+Fulbright scholars may pursue their invitations for appropriate short-term activities, or U.S. Embassy Public Affairs Sections (PAS) or Fulbright commissions may extend invitations to individual scholars for specific activities.
+The Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State funds the EAP Regional Travel Program, administered by the Fulbright Commission in Indonesia, AMINEF.

 Purpose